baen2810/alttpr/README.md

 # Scan a local VOD of an ALttPR race using the DunkaScanner
 If racers use the DunkaTracker, the DunkaScanner can scan the tracker status directly from the VOD.
 It will create a protocol file containing the tracker status at any given time troughout the VOD.

-It will scan a short example video `tests/data/alttpr_bow.mp4`.

 The scanner may require some calibration, it will walk you through five steps:
 1) Select race start: Use the keybindings to find the race start frame in the VOD
 2) Select race end: Use the keybindings to find the race end frame in the VOD